Video: Maharashtra Deputy CM Ajit Pawar, 3 others killed in plane crash

-Mumbai: Maharashtra Deputy Chief Minister Ajit Pawar and three other persons were killed after an aircraft carrying them crashed in Pune district on Wednesday, January 28, officials said.
+Mumbai: Maharashtra Deputy Chief Minister Ajit Pawar and four other persons were killed after an aircraft carrying them crashed in Pune district on Wednesday, January 28, officials said.

-The incident occurred when Pawar’s plane was landing in Pune’s Baramati area, they said.
+The incident occurred when the plane carrying NCP leader Pawar (66) and others was landing in Pune’s Baramati area, they said.

 Visuals from the site show the wreckage of the plane engulfed in flames.
 There were people at the wreckage site trying to extend help in every possible way.
 The locals had rushed to the spot on seeing the helicopter crash-land.